Diverse metropolis: An overview of the by-law

 Anyone who is developing a project that involves adding at least one dwelling with a residential area exceeding the threshold set in the by-lawmust sign an agreement with the city to contribute to its supply of social, affordable and family housing.
 The project can be a new building, an expansion or a conversion.

 The threshold set in the by-law is 450 m² of added residential surface area (equivalent to about 5 dwelling units).
-However, until December 31, 2026, the threshold is temporarily raised to 1800 m² (equivalent to about 20 dwelling units) to take account of the economic context.
+However, until December 31, 2026, the threshold is temporarily raised to 1800 m² (equivalent to about 20 dwelling units).
 After this period, the regulatory threshold will be restored to 450 m².

 Certain exemptions are provided for in the by-law, particularly for social and affordable housing projects.
 In addition, until December 31, 2026, any conversion of office use to dwelling units in area 1 of the by-law (corresponding approximately to the downtown) will also be exempted.
 For more details, contact the Service de l’habitation at: [email protected].